tegar43325024/Tegar-Bagus-Satria_Jobsheet-1-Algoritma-Pseudocode-dan-Flowchart_Algoritma-dan-Pemrograman/README.md

-# This is my first project in GitHub
+# Hello, My name is Tegar Bagus Satria.
+This is my first project in GitHub